syncfusion-content/wpf-docs/wpf/Installation and Deployment/Deployment.md

 ### Local Copy

-Local copy can supported by the Syncfusion assembly reference in the Solution Explorer, It can be achieved by setting it’s the Copy Local property of the reference to True.
-So that Syncfusion assemblies will be copied to the Release/Bin, Debug/Bin folders.
-And this deployment consists of copying the exe, dlls, xmls files to the client machines that similar to manual copy.
+Local copy is supported by the Syncfusion assembly reference in the Solution Explorer.
+It can be achieved by setting its Copy Local property of the reference to True, so that Syncfusion assemblies are copied to the Release/Bin, Debug/Bin folders.
+And this deployment consists of copying the exe, dlls, xmls files to the client machines that are similar to manual copy.

 ![](Deployment_images/Deployment_img1.jpeg)

 ### GAC

 Through Syncfusion installer, Syncfusion assemblies are installed in the GAC of the the developer machines.
-Also Syncfusion [Assembly Manager](C:\Users\Selvaganapathy\Desktop\assembly manager# "") will help to Add/ Remove the Syncfusion assemblies to/from GAC.
+Also Syncfusion [Assembly Manager](C:\Users\Selvaganapathy\Desktop\assembly manager# "") helps you Add or Remove the Syncfusion assemblies to or from GAC.

 ### Clickonce Deployment

-While processing [ClickOnce](https://msdn.microsoft.com/en-us/library/ms996413.aspx# "") deployment for publishing an applications with Syncfusion WPF component, change the Publish Status option of the Syncfusion Assemblies as “Include”.
+While processing [ClickOnce](https://msdn.microsoft.com/en-us/library/ms996413.aspx# "") the deployment for publishing an application with Syncfusion WPF component, change the Publish Status option of the Syncfusion Assemblies as “Include”.

 ![](Deployment_images/Deployment_img2.jpeg)